jlangch/venice/doc/readme/profiling.md

 - `(prof :on)`   turn profiler on
 - `(prof :off)`   turn profiler off
 - `(prof :status)`   returns the profiler on/off staus
-- `(prof :clear)`   clear profiler data captured so far
+- `(prof :clear)`   clear profiling data captured so far
-- `(prof :data)`   returns the profiler data as map
+- `(prof :data)`   returns the profiling data as map
-- `(prof :data-formatted)`   returns the profiler data as formatted text
+- `(prof :data-formatted)`   returns the profiling data as formatted text
-- `(prof :data-formatted "Metrics test")`   returns the profiler data as formatted text with a title
+- `(prof :data-formatted "Metrics test")`   returns the profiling data as formatted text with a title

-## Example profiling a loop
+## Example: profiling a loop

 The profiler runs the sum function 100 times as warm-up followed by 100 times to profile it.